 Allow 5 business days, after creating your account, to verify that your application and materials have been received in Wolverine Access.

 / Notification of Acceptance

-Applicants will be notified of their admission status by late February or early March.
-If you are admitted, you will be able to see that you have been recommended for admission by the Architecture Program via the online web application status.
+Applicants will be notified of their admission status by early March.
 Notification letters will be sent via email.
 Any merit scholarship award decisions made by the Architecture Program will be noted in the letter of admission.

-Admitted students are invited to Preview Weekend, which is held in late March.
-Preview Weekend is an opportunity for admitted students to visit Taubman College, meet faculty and students, tour the facilities, campus, and Ann Arbor, and attend Taubman College events.
+Admitted students are invited to Preview, which is held in late March.
+Preview is an opportunity for admitted students to visit Taubman College, meet faculty and students, tour the facilities, campus, and Ann Arbor, and attend Taubman College events.
 Further details will be provided in the letter of admission.